-Primarily for somewhat intermediate shooters, this is an introduction to Tactical Training, and is offered privately or in small groups (2-4).
+Primarily for somewhat intermediate shooters, this is an introduction to Tactical Training, and is offered usually privately, or in groups of 2-3.
 Most people who own a handgun practice at commercial ranges (which usually disallow holsters), standing in one spot, shooting at one target from a ready position, and using slow, deliberate fire to maximize marksmanship.
 While this is a necessary step in your development, it does little good when you are faced with an armed carjacker in a parking garage.

 Most civilians respond poorly in a crisis situation, because they have not trained enough to have muscle-memory instincts.
 Changes in adrenalin levels and blood pressure will cause fine motor skills to dissipate, leaving only muscle-memory between you and disaster.
 This course is intended to give you the tools and confidance to develop those instincts.